Stan Weir: Reaching the NHL

 Knowing Toronto was expecting more out of him and that he might again be sent to the minors, Weir decided to jump to the World Hockey Association and join the Edmonton Oilers to play on a premiere team.
 In his first season with the Oilers, Weir scored 31 goals and 30 assists while playing with rising star, Wayne Gretzky, who joined the team partway through the season.
-When the Oilers joined the NHL the following season, Weir was first claimed back by Toronto prior to the expansion draft, but was then reacquired on waivers by Edmonton a few weeks later.
-With them, he scored his highest NHL point totals with 33 goals and 33 assists.
-Weir would play two more season with Edmonton before being traded to the Colorado Rockies for Ed Cooper on March 9, 1982.
+When the Oilers joined the NHL the following season, Weir was first claimed back by Toronto before the expansion draft but was then reacquired on waivers by Edmonton a few weeks later.
+With them, he scored his highest NHL point total with 33 goals and 33 assists.
+Weir would play two more seasons with Edmonton before being traded to the Colorado Rockies for Ed Cooper on March 9, 1982.
 After already playing in 10 games for Colorado, the NHL voided the trade after Cooper was found to be hiding injuries and Weir was returned to Edmonton.
 Weir would not stay put for long as Edmonton traded him to the Detroit Red Wings for cash on September 14, 1982.

 Weir played his final NHL campaign in the 1982–83 season.
 He scored 29 points for Detroit that year and ended his NHL career with 346 points over 10 seasons.
 After leaving Detroit he played the 1983–84 season with the Montana Magic of the CHL and then joined the Milwaukee Admirals of the International Hockey League for the 1984–85 season.
 Weir retired in 1985.

-However his retirement was short-lived as Weir decided to play senior hockey in Ontario for the Brantford Motts Clamatos in 1986.
+However, his retirement was short-lived as Weir decided to play senior hockey in Ontario for the Brantford Motts Clamatos in 1986.
 He spent a season with the Clamatos and a season with the Dundas Real McCoys of the OHA Senior A Hockey League before retiring for good in 1987.